neapsix/neapsix.github.io/content/posts/2022/20220604_Which_WireGuard_On_FreeBSD.md

 The number of system calls (the first `sy` column) is why we want WireGuard in the kernel instead of in userland; the userland port made the most system calls to transfer the least data.
 That said, I'd love to know why there were far fewer system calls with in-kernel wireguard than with no tunnel at all.

-The idle number (`id`) also shows a enough difference between the ports that a user might notice.
+The idle number (`id`) also shows enough difference between the ports that a user might notice.
 The userland port eats up a bit more CPU time overall.

 ### On Linux?